 Quality healthcare for all

-Defeating COVID-19, strengthening our health system and working to guarantee quality healthcare for all South Africans are top government priorities.
+Strengthening our health system and working to guarantee quality healthcare for all South Africans are top government priorities.

-Despite the disruptions of the pandemic, significant progress has been made in our national effort to achieve these objectives.
+Significant progress has been made in our national effort to achieve these objectives.

 In advancing the health and the well-being of South Africans, we must do everything we can to ensure that no person is left behind.